Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 JetBlue is Chase’s newest transfer partner, and you can transfer Ultimate Rewards points to your TrueBlue account (though not vice versa) at a 1:1 ratio.
 We wrote about why this isn’t necessarily the best use of your points here, but if you’ve collected some JetBlue points elsewhere, this is a great option for topping off your account to score a specific flight redemption.

-If you pair a Chase Sapphire Reserve (which earns 3x points per dollar on travel and dining on its own) with a Chase Freedom and a Chase Freedom Unlimited, you can earn 1.5x points on every purchase and 5x points on certain spending categories that rotate every quarter with the Chase Freedom.
+If you pair a Chase Sapphire Reserve (which earns 3x points per dollar on travel and dining on its own) with a Chase Freedom and a Chase Freedom Unlimited, you can earn 1.5% cash back (1.5x points) on every purchase, and 5% cash back (5x points) on certain spending categories that rotate every quarter you activate, up to $1,500 with the Chase Freedom.

 Amex Membership Rewards